Gastroenterology, Hepatology, and Nutrition

 A liver transplant is a complex surgical procedure that involves replacing a diseased liver with a healthy one from a deceased donor.
 It is a life-saving option for patients with end-stage liver failure, a condition where the liver can no longer perform its essential functions.
 AHN liver surgeons are at the forefront for using innovative treatments and approaches when it comes to liver transplants.
 From 2023, AHN liver transplant surgeons performed more than 60 successful liver transplants; that is the highest number performed since the area was created.

-Your care team within the AHN hepatology and liver transplants is here to help you through this with education, understanding, and expertise.
+Your care team within AHN hepatology and liver transplants is here to help you through this with education, understanding, and expertise.

 Nutrition plans and support